medialab/bothan/README.md

 **bothan.js** is a low-level [phantomjs](http://phantomjs.org/) controller that can be used with node.js and initially intended to perform scraping tasks.

-It is the controller used by [sandcrawler](https://github.com/medialab/sandcrawler) to perform its dynamic scraping tasks.
+This controller is used by [sandcrawler](https://github.com/medialab/sandcrawler) to perform its dynamic scraping tasks.

 ## Installation